jklsnt/taproot3/src/corners/huxley/ignoreValuenexPlannin.md

 - arr of all companies sorted by date
 	- how does this work??
 	- can we just do counting sort cus we know upper and lower date bounds?
+	- **Answer** we are just sorting by the publication date

 regardless, i need to:

-- get arr of companie objects :: now
+- get arr of companie objects :: nownot
 - make ui for sliders
 	- which allow setting of start date, end date, and increases at a set speed
 - export to video

+- **have**
+	- parsing data
+	- initializing clusters
+	- finding intensities
+	- pass to shaders

+- **need**
+	- export to video
+	- sliders! (ui)
+	- stop when done (don't need)
+	- new softmax integration
+	- css!

+now :: initialization array, done! now :: match incriment of arr to incriment of dates? now :: sliders! (not-ui) now :: passing to shaders